Zimbabwe stock market plunges after Mugabe victory

 "SCIENTIFIC DISMEMBERING"

-The election has left the 14-year-old MDC, the only serious challenge to Mugabe's 33-year hold on the former British colony, in tatters.
+The 14-year-old MDC, the only serious challenge to Mugabe's 33-year stranglehold on the former British colony, is in tatters.

-"Of all our experience, nothing could have prepared us for the 2013 election and the systematic and scientific dismembering of the people's wishes," party Secretary General Tendai Biti, the outgoing finance minister, wrote on his Facebook page.
+"Of all our experience, nothing could have prepared us for the 2013 election and the systematic and scientific dismembering of the people's wishes," secretary general Tendai Biti, now outgoing finance minister, wrote on his Facebook page.

-Biti's exit casts doubt over the future of a recovery he helped engineer after a decade-long crisis marked by 500 billion percent inflation, bare supermarket shelves and tens of thousands of Zimbabweans fleeing destitution to neighbouring countries.
+Biti's exit casts a shadow over a recovery he helped engineer from a decade-long economic crisis marked by bare supermarket shelves, 500 billion percent inflation and tens of thousands fleeing destitution to neighbouring countries.

-"I never thought I would consider looking for a job outside Zimbabwe but after the weekend, dusting off my passport has become an option," said Nixon Mkwananzi, a clerk at a foreign-owned bank in Bulawayo.
+"I never thought I would consider looking for a job outside Zimbabwe but after the weekend, dusting off my passport has become an option," said Nixon Mkwananzi, a bank teller at a foreign-owned bank in Bulawayo.

+Eurasia Group, a political risk consultancy, said the election results "all-but-eviscerate any hopes of a more liberal policy turn".

 "I hope they don't dare do that.
 That would be the end for this country," said newspaper vendor Oswald Jani.